 Native and near-native students

-Two options for receiving the language waiver:
+Options for receiving the language waiver:

 - Send unofficial scanned high school transcripts showing that you studied in the country that the language is spoken.

 - Complete a proctored proficiency exam.
 It consists of a 30-minute speaking test and a 20-80 minute writing test, taken online, with the following accredited site: Language Testing International through ACTFL (American Council for Teaching of Foreign Languages).
-The cost for this exam is $259.

 Language requirement FAQs